-The Bachelor of Arts (BA) program in the history and criticism of art requires a total of forty-eight semester hours of which thirty-nine will be in art history and nine in studio art.
+The Bachelor of Arts (BA) program in the history and criticism of art requires a total of forty-eight semester hours of which forty-two will be in art history and six in studio art.
 The foundation courses (ARH 2050, ARH 2051, and ARH 3XXX World Arts Survey) provide a broad view of major artists and monuments from Western and World Art history and are to be taken as early as possible.
-Majors are required to take an additional eight upper-level courses, one of which must be in World Arts.
-One of the eight courses must be a seminar in art history (ARH 4800), prior to which eighteen credit hours in art history must be completed.
+Majors are required to take an additional nine upper-level courses, one of which must be in World Arts.
+Two of the nine courses must be seminars in art history (ARH 4800), prior to which fifteen credit hours in art history must be completed.
 Only a grade of "C" or better is acceptable for courses in Art History to be credited toward the major.
 Students must also satisfy the University language requirement for the BA degree.
 Art History majors satisfy the University Oral Competency and Computer Skills Competency with SPC 2067 and ARH 2814, respectively.

 Honors in the Major

 The Department of Art History offers honors in the major to those who wish to pursue an extended independent research project.
 For requirements and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.

 A minor in art history requires fifteen semester hours of coursework in the department.
 The student may choose any five art history courses in completing this requirement.